 - They have a right to be informed about the tax laws and their transactions with the tax department.

-- Also, they further have the right to be redressed for default committed by tax authorities.
+- Also, they have the right to be redressed for default committed by tax authorities.

 Responsibilities of Taxpayers

-- They must provide reasonable facilities and assistance to enable the audit officers to carry out their duties
+- They must provide reasonable facilities and assistance to enable the audit officers to perform their duties.

-- They should respond aptly to queries of tax authorities and respect their duties.
+- They should respond aptly to the queries of tax authorities and respect their duties.

-- They should not declare incorrect income or seek reliefs falsely while submitting their tax returns.
+- They should not falsely declare incorrect income or seek relief while submitting their tax returns.

 - Taxpayers are also required to keep safe their tax records for a certain period based on the regulatory requirement from the end of the assessment year in which the income tax return was filed.

-Taxpayers are those who are liable to or subject to payment of tax to the government.
-Whereas non-taxpayers are those who are not paying tax to the government from the income earned by them, there are several reasons for the non-payment of the tax such as.
+Taxpayers are liable to or subject to tax payments to the government.
+Whereas non-taxpayers are those who are not paying tax to the government from the income earned, there are several reasons for the non-payment of the tax, such as.

-- Maybe the income earned by them in the previous year is not taxable as per tax laws which is usually referred to as an exempt income.
+- Maybe the income earned in the previous year is not taxable as per tax laws, usually referred to as an exempt income.

-- Based on the information provided in this article we can conclude that almost all the individuals and corporations are directly or indirectly involved in the payment of tax and termed as taxpayers in the economy due to the nature in a collection of tax by the government.
+- Based on the information provided in this article, we can conclude that almost all individuals and corporations are directly or indirectly involved in the payment of taxes and are termed taxpayers in the economy due to the nature of the collection of tax by the government.

-- Also, the classification about the types of taxpayers discussed in this article is only a brief summary whereas in reality the classification is further divided depending upon the tax laws varying across nations such as in India, individuals residential status is divided further into Resident and Ordinary Resident, Resident but not Ordinary Resident for determining the tax payable by them.
+- Also, the classification of the types of taxpayers discussed in this article is only a summary.
+However, in reality, the classification is further divided depending on the different tax laws.
+In India, an individual’s residential status is divided further into Resident and Ordinary Resident, Resident but not Ordinary Resident for determining the tax payable.

-- And also in few tax haven countries tax is either collected only from the corporation or only from individuals depending on their revenue structures and its regulations such as Dubai where individuals are not liable to pay tax on the salary that they earn in the previous year whereas only companies engaged in banking and oil industries are required to pay tax.
+- And also, in a few tax haven countries, tax is collected only from the corporation or individuals depending on their revenue structures and regulations, such as Dubai, where individuals are not liable to pay tax on the salary earned in the previous year.
+In contrast, only companies engaged in the banking and oil industries are required to pay tax.

 This has been a guide to What is Taxpayers and its Definition.
-Here we discuss the types of taxpayers and rights along with responsibilities and differences between taxpayers and non-taxpayers.
-You can learn more about from the following articles –
+Here we discuss the types of taxpayers and rights, responsibilities, and differences between taxpayers and non-taxpayers.
+You can learn more about it from the following articles –